Calvin-R/Cyber-Security-Repository/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly accessible, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly stable, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.